Skip to content

 Establish a data backup plan

 Establishing a data backup plan improves data security and allows data recovery should a disaster occur.
-Since you rely on data to conduct day-to-day operations, data loss could disrupt business.
+Since you rely on data to conduct day-to-day operations, data loss could be a major disruption to business.
+But rapid recovery can reduce potential financial loss.
 A data backup plan gets you back on track if hardware fails, a user accidentally deletes something important, or your office is overtaken by a Sith army hellbent on stealing your staplers (even lightsaber-wielding antagonists have significant collation needs).

-Cloud computing is increasing, so it can be tempting to assume that anything on the cloud is inherently secure.
+Cloud computing is increasing, so it can be tempting to assume that a cloud backup is inherently secure.
 However, cloud providers could still theoretically be hacked, so you may want to consider a separate cloud DR plan.

 Determine key team members